sathomas/jsDataV.is/src/text/ch8/04-restapi.md

 }
 ```

-Now, in the `fetchMore` method we can reset this option to `false`, and Backbone.js will add to instead of replace models in the collection.
+Now, in the `fetchMore` method we can reset this option to `false`, and Backbone.js will add to models instead of replacing them in the collection.

 ``` {.javascript .numberLines}
 fetchMore: function() {